Washing machines: Full and cold is better

 Jackson Browne was right: You don't want to be "running on empty."

 Especially if you're talking about a dishwasher or washing machine.
-You use the same amount of water and energy whether the machine is full or not.
+You use the same amount of water and energy whether or not the machine is full.

 But with full loads, you get a lot more for your money.
 And you run the machine less often.
 Win-win.